a close up of a computer screen with a triangle pattern

 Scalability and flexibility

-Hiring VAs on a freelance basis offers you the ability to quickly scale your workforce up or down based on your current needs without the long-term commitment of full-time employees.
+Hiring VAs on a freelance basis helps you quickly scale your workforce up or down based on your current needs without the long-term commitment of full-time employees.
 This flexibility allows for agile responses to market demands and project requirements.

 Fresh perspectives